 When I was a little girl, my mum and I would sit on our living room couch and talk about life over tea.
 It's still something we do to this very day.
 Not only does tea bring me fond memories, it gives me a little bit of calm when I need it.
-After an anxiety-inducing day or to start my mornings off right, I always heat up my kettle.
+After an anxiety-inducing day or to start my mornings off right, I always heat my kettle.
 Something about freshly brewed tea restores me and brings me comfort.
 What I didn't know is that this warm cup of comfort is simultaneously shedding fat cells, too.

 Jonathan Valdez, registered dietitian and owner of Genki Nutrition, agrees.
 "The catechins in green tea promote fat loss by increasing energy expenditure, fat oxidation, and decreased lipid absorption by the intestine.
 Valdez believes that even though tea can be used as a fat burner, this shouldn’t promote excess caloric intake.
 "In the end, over-consumption will trump this process and lead to weight gain.
-Drinking these teas should be used as more of a compliment to weight loss with current habits of decreasing calories and physical activity.
+Drinking these teas should be used as more of a complement to weight loss with current habits of decreasing calories and physical activity.
 Bottom line, tea shouldn’t be relied on as a source of burning calories versus cutting calories and physical activity."

 "To a lesser degree, black tea has been studied and appears to work more in the intestine by preventing the fat absorption versus green tea.
-Both teas play a role in microbial gut health leading to a anti-obese environment," explains Valdez.
+Both teas play a role in microbial gut health leading to an anti-obese environment," explains Valdez.
 "Overall, whether it be green tea, black tea, white tea, or lemon tea, they all have zero calories and provide hydration, which can be an opportunity to assist with weight loss versus consuming sugary beverages or alcohol.
 If you want a little antioxidant water, tea is a nice choice and if you can't tolerate coffee, tea is a perfect substitute."

 White tea is also a part of the weight loss-aiding family.
-"White tea, green tea and black tea all contain some caffeine and antioxidants called catechins.
+"White tea, green tea, and black tea all contain some caffeine and antioxidants called catechins.
 When consumed together, they can help promote weight loss," confirms Alpert.

 Nutrition coach Dana Kofsky of Wellness Styled is on the same accord when it comes to white tea: "White tea has the highest amounts of antioxidants of any tea," says Kofsky.
-"It boosts lipolysis which helps the breakdown of fat and blocks something called adipogenesis from being formed, which helps prevent the storage of new fat cells."
+"It boosts lipolysis, which helps the breakdown of fat and blocks something called adipogenesis from being formed, which helps prevent the storage of new fat cells."

-Alpert loves to recommend dandelion tea to her clients when they start their weight loss programs for two reasons: "One, it’s a calorie free beverage that helps them meet their fluid needs," says Alpert.
+Alpert loves to recommend dandelion tea to her clients when they start their weight loss programs for two reasons: "One, it’s a calorie-free beverage that helps them meet their fluid needs," says Alpert.
 "Second and more importantly, it’s a natural diuretic, which helps them lose extra water weight and motivates additional weight loss."

 "Peppermint tea is a natural appetite suppressant," explains Kofsky.
 "It's also really good to have at night instead of dessert because it's naturally sweeter, helps with digestion, and can help you sleep."
 Mint teas can also be soothing on the stomach and may help alleviate bloating or discomfort caused by gas and indigestion.
 Even if it isn't actively helping you shed a few pounds, a cup of mint tea after a big meal may make you feel slimmer.

 "Roobios tea is naturally on the sweeter side, so you can drink it without anything added to it and still enjoy the taste," Kofsky recommends.
 "It contains aspalathin, which helps reduce your stress hormones that can trigger hunger."
 This is a great option if you're trying to cut back on using milk and sugar in your tea, as it has a similar taste all on its own.